UCSB-AMPLab/ucsb-amplab.github.io/_projects/digital-storytelling.md

 We are now drawing on this experience by turning the code base, design language, narrative form, and pedagogical structure of *Colonial landscapes* into a replicable open-source framework that will allow others to generate their own public-facing digital narratives on the basis of digitized or born-digital objects, whether 2D scans like the 1614 map at the heart of *Colonial landscapes* or 3D models of ancient and historic artifacts.

 In order to develop, test, and assess the prototype, we are develop two collaborative public-facing projects with UCSB students that use different kinds of sources.
-One of these is [***Memories of the City***, which you can read about here.](/project/memories-of-the-city)